Formative usability testing – Frequently Asked Questions?

 What is the difference between formative and summative usability testing?

-“Formative” tests are any usability tests that you perform during the development process, while “summative” testing is the final usability testing you perform to validate that your chosen user interface is effective.
+“Formative” tests are any usability tests you perform during development.
+At the same time, “summative” testing is the final usability testing you perform to validate that your chosen user interface is effective.
 Many design teams perform formative testing of one kind or another without even realizing that is what they are doing.
 Unfortunately, design teams often forget to document the testing they performed during prototyping and product development.
-Formative usability testing probably always existed as part of product development, but not everyone recognizes the term and identifies the work they have done as “formative.”
+Formative usability testing probably always existed as part of product development, but not everyone recognizes the term and identifies their work as “formative.”
 The most important reason for documenting formative usability testing is to identify which user interface designs failed and why so that future design teams can learn from your failures.

 Why don’t more companies do usability testing?